cdsteinkuehler/AdventOfCode/README.md

 The python and C code I have seen for this day run in a reasonable amount of time, but the python solution still took several seconds for part 2

+## 2024 Notes

+I don't really have the time to tackle AoC this year, but was referred to a specific problem which I felt I needed to tackle.

+### Day 17

+A simple 3-bit CPU modeled in bash...quite fun!

+The second part seemed a bit tricky at first, but it's a simple enough problem space (16 values each of which only has 8 possible values) it can be pretty easily and quickly solved using recursion in bash.
+The code recursively determines the next 3-bits of the initial value with the last level printing the answer.
+If we come to an impossible to encode value, that branch gives up and we try a higher value encoding higher up the chain.